xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 A’&\to& \alpha A’\ |\ \epsilon
 \end{array}
 $$
-without changing the strings derivable from $A​$.
+without changing the strings derivable from $A$.
 This rule by itself suffices for many grammars.

 **Example 4.17:** The non-left-recursive expression grammar (4.2), repeated here,
 $$